-Extending your mortgage upon maturity
+Extending a mortgage upon maturity

-Renewing mortgages with partial repayment
+Renewing a mortgage with partial repayment

 When extending, it is worth checking whether you can make a voluntarily repayment of part of the mortgage.
 It is not possible to reduce the mortgage amount during the fixed term, but if you are renewing a mortgage you can pay back part of the mortgage amount, meaning that the extension will be for a lower amount.
 If you have received an inheritance or have been able to set aside considerable savings, for instance, partial repayment can be a good option.